 editor binary, Godot will enable self-contained mode.
 This mode makes Godot

 write all user data to a directory named

 editor_data/ in the same directory

 as the editor binary.
-This is useful to create a "portable" installation,
+You can use it to create a portable installation of the

 The Steam release of Godot uses self-contained mode by default.